LIT-Protocol/js-sdk/packages/automation/README.md

 # @lit-protocol/automation

-A TypeScript library for creating and managing state machines that can automate complex workflows involving the Lit Protocol network, blockchain events, and other triggers.
+A TypeScript library for creating and managing automated workflows using Lit Protocol.

-## Overview

 The automation package provides a flexible state machine implementation that allows you to:

-- Create automated workflows that respond to blockchain events
-- Execute Lit Actions based on custom triggers
+- Execute automated Lit Action workflows based on custom triggers, such as events on blockchains or off-chain platforms
-- Mint PKPs and Capacity Delegation Tokens
+- Automate the minting of PKPs, Capacity Credits, and other Lit operations
-- Monitor token balances and prices
+- Monitor token balances and price info
-- Bridge tokens across chains automatically using PKPs
-- Automate PKP (Programmable Key Pair) operations overall
+- Perform cross-chain messaging and transaction execution
+- And more...

 ## Installation